shuiiiiyu/PsyHookAppendix/README.md

 For each model pair, we performed **1,000 bootstrap resampling iterations** with replacement.
 In each iteration, a bootstrap sample of the same size as the original test set was drawn, and the Macro-F1 score was recomputed for both models.
 A difference was considered statistically significant when the corresponding 95% confidence interval did not include zero.

-### Table 17: Pairwise Bootstrap Significance Test Results
+### Table 18: Pairwise Bootstrap Significance Test

 | Model A | Model B | Δ Macro-F1 | 95% CI Lower | 95% CI Upper | Significant |
 |----------|----------|----------:|----------:|----------:|----------|